List of mammals of North America

 This is a list of North American mammals.
-It includes all mammals currently found in the United States, St. Pierre and Miquelon, Canada, Greenland, Bermuda, Mexico, Central America, and the Caribbean region, whether resident or as migrants.
+It includes all mammals currently found in the United States, Saint Pierre and Miquelon, Canada, Greenland, Bermuda, Mexico, Central America, and the Caribbean region, whether resident or as migrants.
 This article does not include species found only in captivity.
 Mammal species which became extinct in the last 10,000 to 13,000 years are also included in this article.
 Each species is listed, with its binomial name.
 Most established introduced species occurring across multiple states and provinces are also noted.

 Some species are identified as indicated below: